tonitaip-2020/c5-distraction/README.md

-# Driver distraction driving simulator tests
+# Driver distraction test for a driving simulator

 The test suite contains 12 tests, one in each folder.